MAPLE PSYCHOLOGY | MG PSYCHOLOGY, PLLC

 I have been a therapist and trained clinicians in leading OCD centers, and also published extensively on OCD, anxiety, and misophonia in scientific journals.
 I teach for the International OCD Foundation Behavior Therapy Training Institute and conduct research with the University of Pennsylvania and Baylor College of Medicine.

-My goal is to help you or your child live a fuller life by breaking free from overwhelming emotions, whether they are caused by intrusive thoughts, extreme sensory reactions, or both.
+My goal is to help you or your child live a fuller life by finding new, practical, and effective ways to overcome these conditions.

 OCD